janiluuk/L4D2_DLR/README.md

-# L4D2 Rage Talents
+# L4D2 Rage edition

 A brutal anniversary overhaul of the infamous Rage mode for Left 4 Dead 2.
-Rage Talents resurrects the 2013 classic with modular perks, class-based abilities and a plugin-friendly core that lets you sculpt chaotic co-op sessions.
+L4D2 Rage edition resurrects the 2013 classic with modular perks, class-based abilities and a plugin-friendly core that lets you sculpt chaotic co-op sessions.

 ## Core Features
 - Sourcemod 1.11 compatible